Affordable housing in Silicon Valley: Cost and availability of affordable housing

+Intersection of jobs and housing

 A major cause of high housing costs in Silicon Valley is expansive job growth without adequate housing production.
 In 2018, close to 36,000 new jobs were created in the area (34% of which were tech jobs); only 8,400 new residential units were issued permits.
-While high paid tech workers can generally afford to live in the region, others cannot.
-To afford a two-bedroom apartment in Santa Clara County, an individual must earn at least $54.60 an hour, or $113,560 a year.
-California software developers earn an average of $60.27 an hour; in contrast, the average elementary school teacher earns $39.40.

 Corporate housing investments

 Several Silicon Valley companies have taken steps to aid the area's housing shortage.

 In January 2019, a group called The Partnership for the Bay's Future announced a $500 million investment in affordable housing in Silicon Valley.
 The project was spearheaded by the Chan Zuckerberg Initiative, founded by Facebook CEO Mark Zuckerberg and his wife Priscilla Chan.
 Other supporters include Morgan Stanley, Kaiser Permanente, Facebook and Genentech.
 The group will create an investment fund to preserve current housing and build new units, as well as a policy fund to support governments and other groups in affordable housing endeavors.

 In June 2019, Google announced that it would invest $1 billion to aid the housing shortage in Silicon Valley.
 Their plan includes working with local government to lease company-owned land to developers, and creating a $750 million investment fund to incentivize affordable housing construction.

 In October 2019, Facebook announced that they would also be investing $1 billion in California housing.
 The money will be used in several different ways.
 Facebook will partner with the California state government and spend $250 million to build mixed-income housing on state land. $150 million will support affordable housing development, particularly for the homeless, through the Partnership for the Bay's Future.
 Facebook will produce over 1,500 mixed-income units on $225 million of their own land in Menlo Park, and they will spend $25 million to build housing for teachers throughout Silicon Valley.
 The remaining $350 million will be spent depending on the success of each project.

 In November 2019, Apple announced a $2.5 billion investment in California housing.
 Apple will create a $1 billion investment fund for affordable housing, and another $1 billion mortgage assistance fund to aid first-time homebuyers in California.
 They will also make $300 million worth of company-owned land available for affordable housing production, create a $150 million fund to support affordable housing specifically in the Bay Area, and donate $50 million to Destination: Home, a non-profit that addresses homelessness in Silicon Valley.